The bread and butter of Star Wars The Old Republic’s new Expansion, ‘Onslaught’, coming in September 2019, is a fully revamped Gearing System.

 The easiest way to break down this new system is to break it up into two sections.
 The gear items/slots themselves and how to get them.

-UPDATE – I have now incorporated additional information form the PTS into this article (15th August).
+UPDATE – I have now incorporated more information from the PTS into this article (27th August).

 - Set Bonuses

 - Galactic Renown